Navy-gif/Navy-gif/README.md

 ### Hi there 👋

-I'm a Computer Engineering student.
+I'm a Computer Engineering student from Finland.
 I work on things here and there, mainly discord bots and miscellaneous projects.

 I can work with Python, JS (Node & React among others), Java, C# & Lua.